 Your dentist may recommend a dental bridge if you don’t want to wait months for a dental implant to fuse to your jawbone.
-In fact, a dental bridge can be made in two appointments—or just one if we use same-day crowns.
+In fact, a dental bridge can be made in two appointments.

 Although dentures slip occasionally when you sneeze or cough, this can be easily corrected by biting down gently and swallowing.
 If you notice your dentures slipping more often, don’t hesitate to call our office to see about getting your dentures refitted.

 While wearing dentures, it’s important to continue taking care of your oral health.
 We recommend brushing your gums to avoid plaque buildup in empty sockets.
 Otherwise, bleeding gums could make it painful to wear your denture teeth.

 You’ll also need to keep your dentures submerged in water or cleanser any time they’re not in your mouth to avoid cracking and warping.
 With proper care, your dentures will last for years.

 3. Dental Implants

 A is a prosthetic tooth root, usually made of titanium, used to anchor a dental crown.
 While dental implant surgery is more invasive than other tooth replacement options, it is also longer lasting.

 Many of our patients appreciate dental implants because they look and function like natural teeth.
 A tooth implant fuses with your jawbone over time so it won’t slip like dentures.
 Dental implants can last a lifetime if given proper care.